Grant25/stackoverflow/README.md

-This is the ReadMe File for the example
+This is the ReadMe File for the Data Scientist Nano Degree with Udacity: Lesson 1

 ### Table of Contents